2.20 Children missing from care, home and education

 Multi-agency meetings for missing children

-If a child goes missing for a significant length of time or repeatedly the risks increase and should be reviewed through a missing strategy or intervention meeting.
+If a child goes missing for a significant length of time or repeatedly, the risks increase and should be reviewed through a missing strategy or intervention meeting.
+In most cases this will be a local authority initiated strategy meeting as there is reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm.

 Other criteria to call a multi-agency meeting might include: